open-wc/form-participation/packages/form-control/README.md

 # @open-wc/form-control
-A standardized mixin for creating custom web component form controls with a standardized validation function pattern.
+A standardized mixin for creating form-associated custom elements using a standardized validation function pattern.

 ## Install